 "But whether such neuronal-network disruptions also impair memory was unknown," said Gladstone Postdoctoral Fellow Pascal Sanchez, PhD, who is the paper's lead author.
 "So we screened seven FDA-approved anti-epileptic medicationsincluding levetiracetamin our Alzheimer's mouse model to see if minimizing these network disruptions could improve memory."

 When the Gladstone scientists administered levetiracetam to the mice, they found that abnormal network activity in their brains dropped by 50% in less than a day.
 After two weeks of treatment, the neurons' ability to communicate with each other improved.
 The mice also showed better learning and memory in a maze test.
 Finally, the researchers observed that several proteins that are important for healthy brain function returned to normal levels.

 "We are now building on these findings and working to identify the precise mechanism by which this drug reduces brain-network dysfunction and improves memory in our mouse models," said Dr. Sanchez.

 The relevance of this discovery to people with Alzheimer's disease is underscored by research that scientists at Johns Hopkins University published just a few months ago.
 Their study revealed beneficial effects of levetiracetam in a small group of patients with mild cognitive impairmenta condition that often precedes Alzheimer's.
 Still, further research is required before the drug is prescribed for Alzheimer's disease.

 "Until larger human trials have been completed, we caution against any off-label use of levetiracetam," Dr. Mucke said.
 "But the consistency between our findings and those just obtained by our colleagues at Johns Hopkins is truly remarkable and, in my opinion, merits additional clinical trials."

-Explore further: Scientists uncover potential mechanism of memory loss in Alzheimer's disease
+Explore further: Scientists identify mechanism that could contribute to problems in Alzheimer's